omegaphoenix/omegaphoenix.github.com/posts/2017/11/1_Coupled_Transactions.md

 ## Approach
 My initial idea was to use transactions.
 We could start a transaction in each of the databases and do the insert/update/delete in both databases.
 Then we would wait until the changes completed in both databases before committing both transactions.

-## Failure Coupling Transactions with pg (stands for Postgres not Pau Gasol or Paul Graham)
+## Failure Coupling Transactions with pg
+*pg stands for Postgres not Pau Gasol or Paul Graham*

 We were already using the pg library and we had a `DB` class.

 ```typescript